-Christopher is was a Conducting Fellow at the Dartington International Festival and a Leverhulme Arts Scholar at the Royal College of Music London.
-At the RCM he has developed a particular interest in memorization and performing music with movement.
-Christopher’s work in these fields won him the 2018 – 2019 Mercers’ Arts Award for combining theoretical knowledge with public performance.
+Christopher was a Leverhulme Arts Scholar at the Royal College of Music London where he earned a Master’s of Music in Conducting.
+At the RCM he performed with all major ensembles and developed a particular interest in memorisation and performing music with movement.
+Christopher’s work in these fields won him the 2018/2019 Mercers’ Arts Award for combining theoretical knowledge with public performance.

 He earned his Bachelor’s degree at Dartmouth College in New Hampshire, USA, and has held Fellowships at the Hochschule für Musik Weimar and the University of Stavanger.

 Follow Christopher’s work on Facebook and Instagram @conductorchristopher.